nkibr001/Product-Landing-Page/README.md

 # Product-Landing-Page
-FCC proj to make a Product Landing Page in Responsive Web Design Certification
+FCC proj to make a Product Landing Page for Responsive Web Design Certification